viadee/docker-hub-rate-limit-exporter/README.md

 By running the above command you will install the docker-hub-rate-limit-exporter into your cluster.
 It will expose the dockerhub limits in the prometheus format.

+## How to configure your docker credentials

+TODO

 ## How to tell prometheus to scrap the metrics

 We recommend you to use the prometheus kubernetes operator to run prometheus in your cluster (see: https://github.com/prometheus-operator/prometheus-operator).
 If you run the operator you can create a `ServiceMonitor` resource to tell prometheus how to scrap the docker-hub-rate-limit-exporter.
 See the example below: